Emma Mærsk: History

 Emma Mærsk was built at the Odense Steel Shipyard in Denmark.
 In June 2006, during construction, welding work caused a fire within the superstructure.
 It spread rapidly through the accommodation section and bridge, which delayed her completion by six to seven weeks.

 She was named in a ceremony on 12 August 2006, after Mærsk Mc-Kinney Møller's late wife, Emma.
-On 16 August 2006, five tugboats dragged Emma Maersk from her Danish shipyard and towed her backward to the sea.
+On 16 August 2006, five tugboats dragged Emma Mærsk from her Danish shipyard and towed her backward to the sea.
 She set sail on her maiden voyage on 8 September 2006 at 02:00 hours from Aarhus, calling at Gothenburg, Bremerhaven, Rotterdam, Algeciras, the Suez Canal, and arrived in Singapore on 1 October 2006 at 20:05 hours.
 She sailed the next day for Yantian in Shenzhen, then Kobe, Nagoya, arriving at Yokohama on 10 October 2006, and returning via Shenzhen, Hong Kong, Tanjung Pelepas, the Suez Canal, Felixstowe, Rotterdam, Bremerhaven, Gothenburg to Aarhus, arriving on 11 November 2006 at 16:00 hours.

 In 2008, the ship was featured on an episode of the television documentary series Mighty Ships, during a voyage between Malaysia and Spain.

 In 2011, the National Bank of Denmark issued a 20 DKK commemorative coin for her.

 Going eastwards on 1 February 2013, she suffered a damaged stern thruster and took on so much water in the Suez Canal that she became unmaneuverable.
 Tugs, anchors and the wind took her to Port Said to offload 13,500 containers, drain her and be investigated by divers.
 She had not been in danger of sinking.

 On 15 February 2013, the Maersk Line confirmed that she was about to leave Port Said under tow to a yard for further assessment and repair.
 On 25 February she reached the yard of Palermo, Sicily, where she was scheduled to stay for four months.
-The flooded engine was disassembled, repaired and assembled, and in August 2013, she was in service again after a DKK 250 million (roughly US$44.5m) repair.
+The flooded engine was disassembled, repaired and assembled, and in August 2013, she was in service again after a DKK 250 million (roughly US$44.5 million) repair.